natalia-spichekova/practice_task/README.md

-# Sentiment analysis on Large Movie Review Dataset dataset
+# Sentiment analysis on Large Movie Review Dataset

 ## Project description
 The goal of the project is to create and analyse models for sentiment analysis created for Large Movie Review Dataset.